dayofni/dayofni/README.md

 Hello world!
-I'm *dayofni*, a nerd who occasionally makes a cool thing.
+I'm *dayofni*, welcome to my profile!
 I make random things in Python, so I apologise in advance :)
 Have a great day, random human!